Advertisement

 Who will be providing what care?

-Not every member of the family will be suited for every caregiving task, which is why it is important for everyone involved to be honest about what they are capable of, what they are willing to do to help and how caregiving will impact their lives.
-Even if someone is not up to tasks like managing treatment side effects or taking your loved one to appointments, there are lots of other ways to help out—even simple tasks like grocery shopping, household chores or keeping other family members updated can make things easier for a caregiver or a patient.
+Not every member of the family will be suited for every caregiving task, which is why it is important for everyone involved to be honest about what they are capable of, what they are willing to do to help, and how caregiving will impact their lives.
+Even if someone is not up to tasks like managing treatment side effects or taking your loved one to appointments, there are lots of other ways to help out.
+Tasks like grocery shopping, doing household chores, or keeping other family members updated can make things easier for a caregiver or a patient.
 If it is financially feasible, families may also consider the possibility of home healthcare services.

-It is important for the patient to feel involved, to make sure they are comfortable with the decisions being made and to understand how they feel about caregiving.
+It is important for them to feel involved, to make sure they are comfortable with the decisions being made, and to understand how they feel about caregiving.
 Some people may feel guilty relying on others for help or may be frustrated by the fact that they need help.
 These and many other emotional responses are perfectly normal.

 Who can medical information be shared with?

-A person’s medical information is protected by strict privacy laws, and in order for that information to be shared with a family member, the patient must give written consent that allows medical information to be shared with specific people.
+A person’s medical information is protected by strict privacy laws.
+For that information to be shared with a family member, the patient must give written consent that allows medical information to be shared with specific people.
 Having this consent may be necessary to performing many caregiving tasks.
 Your loved one’s healthcare providers can explain to you what type of documentation is required and walk you through the process.

 What is the financial situation?

-Unfortunately, treating a serious medical condition like cancer can be expensive, and it is important to understand what finances are available, what insurance will cover and what treatment will cost.
+Treating a serious medical condition like cancer can be expensive, and it is important to understand what finances are available, what insurance will cover, and what treatment will cost.

 Support for caregivers

-Most hospitals and cancer treatment centers have social workers available that can work with patients and family members who are in the process of making the decisions described above.
+Most hospitals and cancer treatment centers have social workers available that can work with patients and family members who are in the process of making these critical decisions.

-There are also support groups for both cancer patients and caregivers, which can help you manage the complicated mix of emotions that often accompany living with cancer.
-Support groups can be found through your local hospitals, through nonprofit organizations and online.
+There are support groups for people with cancer and caregivers, which can help you manage the complicated mix of emotions that often accompany living with cancer.
+Support groups can be found through your local hospitals, through nonprofit organizations, and online.

 Featured Content